A Sense of Place and the Imagination: 5 Beloved Authors and Their Homes

 United Kingdom

 James Herriot was a young, newly qualified veterinarian when he answered an advertisement for a position in a small Yorkshire village.
-Here he found lifelong friends, love and family.
-He also discovered a deep, enduring appreciation for the rugged country of the Dales and the eccentric, giving and stubborn people who farmed there.
-All of these impressions filled his later writing in stories that, I think, have never been equaled for their sense of place.
+Here he found lifelong friends, love, and family.
+He also discovered a deep, enduring appreciation for the rugged country of the Dales and the eccentric, giving. and stubborn people who farmed there.
+All of these impressions filled his later writing in stories that, I think, have few equals for a sense of place.
 Here is James Herriot's first look at the home that would shape his life and books:

 Now that I was here, right on the doorstep, I felt breathless, as though I had been running.
 If I got the job, this was where I would find out about myself.
 There were many things to prove.